 Yes.
-During the Annual Stockholders' Meeting, the external auditor of the Company, SGV & Co., if called upon to do so, validates the ballots when voting is done by secret ballot.
+During the Annual Stockholders' Meeting, the external auditor of the Company, SGV & Co., validates the ballots when voting is done by secret ballot.
 Likewise, SGV counts the number of hands raised when voting by show of hands is done.